tapan-d/carcounter/CarCounterManual.md

 9. Transfer the files from the car counter to a laptop using either terminal emulation program file logging and "cat", or connect to a router and FileZilla.
 Or any other way you dream up.
+Note: the serial terminal has trouble with the 115200 baud rate and sometimes drops characters so the file must be edited.

 10. Power off the raspberry pi with:
 sudo poweroff